The Head Office Advisory Team advises 60% of ASX 20 companies on corporate governance issues and over 30% of ASX 100 companies.

 Stefanie is one of Australia’s leading advisers on corporate governance and executive remuneration for companies who are seeking to list on the ASX and is responsible for transitioning clients following IPO.
 She recently led the corporate governance and executive remuneration for the demerger of Coles Group by Wesfarmers, which was awarded 2019 Australasian Deal of the Year and M&A Deal of the Year at the Australasian Law Awards and is considered Australia’s second largest transaction.

-She also advised Healthscope on corporate governance and incentives through its IPO and until its most recent takeover by Brookfield, which was nominated for 2020 M&A Deal of the Year at the Australasian Law Awards.
+She also advised Healthscope on corporate governance and incentives through its IPO and until its most recent takeover by Brookfield, which was awarded 2020 Australasian Deal of the Year and M&A Deal of the Year at the Australasian Law Awards.

-Stefanie has been listed in Best Lawyers as one of Australia’s leading corporate governance lawyers in 2019 and 2020.
+Stefanie has been listed in 2019, 2020 and 2021 Best Lawyers as one of Australia’s leading corporate governance lawyers.

 Prior to focusing on head office advisory issues, Stefanie’s main area of practice was mergers and acquisitions.
 Stefanie’s M&A background and on-going transactional experience assists her to advise on the Corporations Act and ASX requirements relevant to IPOs and other significant capital raisings and the structuring of major transactions involving listed companies, including related Board and shareholder approval issues.